PowerPoint Presentation for Zimmer's Photography Class

 - portraits of people during the depression

-Jacques-Henri Lartigue - a child photographer, with exuberance and delight, France before World War I
+Jacques-Henri Lartigue - France before World War I

 Arnold Newman - One of the greatest portrait-makers in the history of photography